Blog traffic means more readers, subscribers, leads and sales. So how do we get it?

 These are sites like Tumblr, where you can create your own website on a sub-domain.

 You should syndicate to your social hubs and harness their internal traffic.
+One of the biggest being used for this purpose is Medium.

 It’s easy to do and if you’ve built up your hubs into reputable blogs it can be really effective.